SzybkiRito/youtube_flutter_clone/README.md

 # Flutter youtube clone

-This is clone of youtube application made in flutter, this is not fully functional due to youtube
+This is clone of youtube application made in flutter, this is not fully functional due to youtube.
+This project is still in progress.

 # Packages